 Blades need to be dried thoroughly to prevent rust.

 Highly functional countered design makes it incredibly easy to operate.
-Very durable, but it's backed by a 10-year warranty just in case.
+Very durable.
 Can be used both by lefties and righties.
 Will not plug up, unlike some of the other peelers.

 Not quite as versatile as other 2-for-1 peelers.